bryanthowell-tableau/tableau_tools/README.md

 (A bit more explanation on the SSL issues here https://stackoverflow.com/questions/25981703/pip-install-fails-with-connection-error-ssl-certificate-verify-failed-certi)

 **Notes on Getting Started**:
-All strings passed into tableau_tools should be Unicode.
-The library is completely Unicode throughout and passing text in this way ensures no issues with encoding. tableau_tools uses ElementTree (cElementTree more precisely) library for all its XML parsing and generation.
 Some of the methods return Element objects which can be manipulated via standard ElementTree methods.

 tableau_tools was *programmed using PyCharm and works very well in that IDE.
 It is highly recommended if you are going to code with tableau_tools.*